amarasa/equalize-heights/README.md

 5. Mark your HTML elements with classes (e.g., `eh-members`) or data attributes (e.g., `data-equalize="groupName"`).

 **Q: How does Equalize Heights work?**
-A: The runtime module automatically adjusts the heights of all elements within the same group (as defined by a class or a data attribute) by matching them to the tallest element in that group.
+A: The runtime module automatically adjusts the heights of all elements within the same group (as defined by a class or data attribute) by matching them to the tallest element in that group.
 It runs on DOM load and on window resize (using debouncing for smoother performance) and respects any advanced breakpoint settings you configure.
+If a callback is provided, it is invoked after equalization.

 **Q: Can I manually trigger the height equalization?**
 A: Yes!
 The runtime module exports the equalization function.
 To trigger it manually: